pelevesque/MIDI-Make/README.md

 #### PPQ (pulses per quarter note)

-The PPQ parameter sets the pulses per querter note of the time-division parameter when the latter is set to quarter.
+The PPQ parameter sets the pulses per quarter note of the time-division parameter when the latter is set to quarter.
 If time-division is set to frame, PPQ is ignored.